 Note: This is the first release from a series of research projects on lead response times across multiple industries.
-Our team has been collecting data on thousands of leads to benchmark how businesses respond to online leads, and we will release the data as the reports are finalised.
-Our first release: Lead response time for the Automotive Industry.
+Our team has been collecting data on thousands of online leads to benchmark how businesses respond to online leads, and we will release the data as the reports are finalised.
+Our first release: Lead response times for the Automotive Industry.

 Direct Connect is just one tool that’s available to assist dealerships with their lead response times.
 Our hope in releasing the study is that the market will seize the opportunity to improve the return on investment that they are already spending for lead generation.

 Improving the “Speed to Lead” response times is a crucial part of improving lead conversion rates, and our lead response time audit helps establish the current industry benchmarks.

 The data was gathered in a comprehensive study of lead response times for automotive dealerships across Australia and New Zealand.
 The study involved submitting over 2000 leads to dealerships and measuring the response rate and response time to leads submitted online.

 More than 600 dealerships were included, representing 42 car brands.

 Direct Connect submitted three online leads per dealership, this included one lead in the morning (during business hours), another lead in the afternoon (during business hours), and one lead sent after hours.

 Leads were submitted on high-value contact forms such as “book a test drive” pages, specific vehicle enquiry pages, as well as through the market-leading automotive live chat provider, Drive Chat.

 In addition, online leads were also submitted through several third party aggregate websites to measure how lead handling differs when leads are received from other sources.